-- (a) The Company previously had outstanding Class J limited partnership units of Evercore LP ("Class J LP Units"), which converted into Class E limited partnership units of Evercore LP ("Class E LP Units") and ultimately became exchangeable into Class A Shares on a one-for-one basis.
-As of March 31, 2020, no Class J LP Units remained issued or outstanding.
+(a) The Company previously had outstanding Class J limited partnership units of Evercore LP ("Class J LP Units"), which converted into Class E limited partnership units of Evercore LP ("Class E LP Units") and ultimately became exchangeable into Class A Shares on a one-for-one basis.
+As of September 30, 2020, no Class J LP Units remained issued or outstanding.
 See Note 16 for further information.
-During the three months ended March 31, 2020 and 2019, the Class J LP Units were dilutive and consequently the effect of their exchange into Class A Shares has been included in the calculation of diluted net income per share attributable to Evercore Inc. common shareholders under the if-converted method.
-In computing this adjustment, the Company assumes that all Class J LP Units are converted into Class A Shares. - (b) The Company has outstanding Class A and E LP Units, which give the holders the right to receive Class A Shares upon exchange on a one-for-one basis.
-During the three months ended March 31, 2020 and 2019, the Class A and E LP Units were antidilutive and consequently the effect of their exchange into Class A Shares has been excluded from the calculation of diluted net income per share attributable to Evercore Inc. common shareholders.
-The units that would have been included in the denominator of the computation of diluted net income per share attributable to Evercore Inc. common shareholders if the effect would have been dilutive were 5,338 and 5,088 for the three months ended March 31, 2020 and 2019, respectively.
-The adjustment to the numerator, diluted net income attributable to Class A common shareholders, if the effect would have been dilutive, would have been \$4,949 and \$8,170 for the three months ended March 31, 2020 and 2019, respectively.
-In computing this adjustment, the Company assumes that all vested Class A LP Units and all Class E LP Units are converted into Class A Shares, that all earnings attributable to those shares are attributed to Evercore Inc. and that the Company is subject to the statutory tax rates of a C-Corporation under a conventional corporate tax structure in the U.S. at prevailing corporate tax rates.
+During the nine months ended September 30, 2020 and the three and nine months ended September 30, 2019, the Class J LP Units were dilutive and consequently the effect of their exchange into Class A Shares has been included in the calculation of diluted net income per share attributable to Evercore Inc. common shareholders under the if-converted method.
+In computing this adjustment, the Company assumes that all Class J LP Units are converted into Class A Shares.

+(b) The Company has outstanding Class A and E LP Units, which give the holders the right to receive Class A Shares upon exchange on a one-for-one basis.
+During the three and nine months ended September 30, 2020 and 2019, the Class A and E LP Units were antidilutive and consequently the effect of their exchange into Class A Shares has been excluded from the calculation of diluted net income per share attributable to Evercore Inc. common shareholders.
+The units that would have been included in the denominator of the computation of diluted net income per share attributable to Evercore Inc. common shareholders if the effect would have been dilutive were 5,070 and 5,161 for the three and nine months ended September 30, 2020, respectively, and 5,310 and 5,238 for the three and nine months ended September 30, 2019, respectively.
+The adjustment to the numerator, diluted net income attributable to Class A common shareholders, if the effect would have been dilutive, would have been \$6,560 and \$18,990 for the three and nine months ended September 30, 2020, respectively, and \$6,804 and \$25,996 for the three and nine months ended September 30, 2019, respectively.
+In computing this adjustment, the Company assumes that all vested Class A LP Units and all Class E LP Units are converted into Class A Shares, that all earnings attributable to those shares are attributed to Evercore Inc. and that the Company is subject to the statutory tax rates of a C-Corporation under a conventional corporate tax rates.
 The Company does not anticipate that the Class A and E LP Units will result in a dilutive computation in future periods.